Rosesqy/quest-of-legend/README.txt

+Group number: 28
+Student 1: Ziyu Shen
+Student 2: Qingyang Shi

-This README file explains how to use the Quest game for CS591.
+This README file explains how to use the Quest of Legend game for CS591.
 This program is designed to play in terminal mode.

 						---- COMPILE AND RUN ON THE COMMAND LINE ----